 Dol-llys Housing Limited was formed in 1992 by 6 families to purchase the house, originally a regency country house but then empty and owned by Powys County Council, and 14 acres of grounds.
 Dol-llys Housing Ltd was legally established as a fully mutual housing co-operative as this was the most appropriate way to make a shared purchase.

 In character, life at Dol-Llys has developed to be more in line with the co-housing movement; we are a member of the UK Cohousing Network.
 A key difference is that we are not an “intentional community” in the general ideological sense; we don’t have a shared religious, political, environmental or social ideology.
 The aim of the original purchasers was to find an affordable way to live in a beautiful home rather than to create and live in a community.
 However, the sharing aspect was recognised as a bonus and this remains true today.
 We have our own private space and enjoy and benefit from sharing resources and space, working and eating together once a month and having friendly neighbourly relationships.
 Please click on the following link to the UK co-housing network for more information regarding co-housing.

 We have varied outlooks and lifestyles.
 Some work full time, some part time and some are retired.
-Present residents have worked or are working in the arts, charities, construction, education, finance, health and social care, hospitality, public policy and retail.
+Present residents have worked or are working in counselling, engineering, higher education, nursing, social work and social care, public sector policy, retail and teaching.